Daniel-Benson-Poe/Computer-Architecture/ls8/README.md

 * Note what has been implemented, and what hasn't.
 * Read this whole file.
 * Skim the spec.

+cpu.py : code for the main functionality of our CPU...conatins the CPU class ls8.py : code for our computer architecture...implements CPU with RAM, etc. to allow our emulator to run a program.

 ## Step 1: Add the constructor to `cpu.py`